souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin [![Gem Version](https://badge.fury.io/rb/jekyll-pwa-workbox.svg)](https://badge.fury.io/rb/jekyll-pwa-workbox)

 This Jekyll plugin makes your PWA / Website available offline and allows you to install on desktop or mobile*.
 It uses a Workbox service worker, generates and injects a precache list into it and takes care of the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_

-The plugin was originally developed by Pan Yuqi, sekiyika from [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
+The plugin was originally developed by Pan Yuqi and sekiyika from [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
 It is pretty much the same, except for:
 - the starter process is initiated from a js file to allow for ```script-src: 'self';``` in your CSP, rather than inline.
 - serves `sw-register.js` minified for better auditing results.

 ---

 Google Workbox has already developed a series of [tools](https://developers.google.com/web/tools/workbox/).
 If you use Webpack or Gulp as your build tool, you can easily generate a service worker with these tools.
-But in my blog, I don't want to use even npm, and I want to precache recent 10 posts so that they are offline available to visitors even though these posts were never opened by visitors before.
-That's why I try to integrate this function in Jekyll build process.
+As we do not want to use npm, we would like to precache and make posts and pages available offline, even if they have never been visited before.
+Therefore we are integrating this function in the Jekyll build process.

 **IMPORTANT** This plugin supports Workbox version 3.x.x.
+If you are still using `v1.x.x`, you will have to migrate.
-If you used `v1.x.x` before, a migration guide is [here](./MIGRATE.md).
+A migration guide is available [here](./MIGRATE.md).
 The API of Workbox V3 has changed a lot compared to v2, some more powerful functions have been added too.
-Applying a migration is highly recommended.

 ## Installation